What is Palliative Care?

 Palliative care provides support for patients facing debilitating chronic diseases and life-threatening illnesses.
 It’s an important part of the patient-focused care that our team provides.

-The proven benefits of palliative care show that it improves quality of life for patients.
+The proven benefits of palliative care show that it can, in many cases, improve a patient’s quality of life.
 Our goal is to help manage a patient’s side effects, reduce their anxiety and depression, and provide effective pain control.

 Nobody goes through cancer alone.

 Cancer is an illness that not only affects a patient who is fighting the disease, but their family as well.
-Palliative care helps them all to identify and understand what the patient’s wishes are and what the goals for their care are.
+Palliative care helps them all to identify and understand what the patient’s wishes are and what the goals are for their care.
 Help is also available with navigating the sometimes-difficult conversations about advance care planning and the importance of having advance directives to help guide caregivers in honoring the patient’s wishes during treatment and at the end of life.